carbon-io/carbon-io/README.md

 ==========
 ***

-Carbon.io is an application framework for building RESTful microservices and APIs based on Node.js and MongoDB.
+Carbon.io is an application framework based on Node.js and MongoDB for building command line programs, RESTful microservices, and APIs.

 * [Getting started](doc/GettingStarted.md)
   * [Creating your first API](doc/GettingStarted.md#creating-the-api)